“When she bleeds, the smells I know change color.

 But in spite of all my happiness, I discovered to my horror, the painful menstrual cramps were there to stay.
 That made me dread my periods over the years.
 Then I went through the usual phase every woman does- of cursing periods, of hating men that entire time when the tummy felt like it was being pierced and burnt.
 I too, like other girls, wished we never had them or if at all we had to, even men should experience something as painful as that.
 My mother belonged to that lucky lot who didn’t experience the painful, painful menstrual cramps.
 She couldn’t share my pain.
 But now the scene has changed immensely.
 I take extra care to up my intake of B-Vitamins and manganese rich foods.
 And my menstrual pain is as good as gone.
 So, who knows it might just be a change in your diet that triggers a happy reversal.

-The first day still has people (unknowingly) getting on my nerves.
+Though the first day still has people (unknowingly) getting on my nerves.
 I value that ‘me time’ all the more, for luckily, unlike other women, who suffer in pain for all the days their periods are on and have to take pain killers to carry on with their work everyday, I only suffer on the first day.
-With loss of appetite, runny stomach and weakness tugging at my sleeve.
+With loss of appetite, a runny stomach and weakness tugging at my sleeve.
 But, like other women, I was told to bear with it all the time, for how would I bear pain during childbirth.
 Yes, that’s the silly logic society gives you.
 With some women throwing shady things like it’ll be cured after marriage, making me think if at all it had something to do with your sexual appetite/needs being satiated/taken care of suddenly.
 Hah!